Updated: June 14, 2018

 So how does this affect prices?

-If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are correct.
-As you likely understand, older air conditioners more often have leaks and need repairs.
+If this sounds like a case study on supply and demand, then you are correct.
+As you likely understand, older air conditioners may have more leaks and need repairs.
 Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
-Prices have only gone up due to scarcity.
+Prices have only increased due to scarcity.

-Don’t forget that in order to obtain R22, you’ll need to be an EPA-certified technician.
+Recall that in order to obtain R22, you have to be an EPA-certified technician.
 So, the normal homeowner isn’t able to purchase a cylinder themselves.
-Also, there are some strict regulations now on how refrigerant is reclaimed and recycled, which adds to the cost.
+In addition, there are some firm regulations now on how refrigerant is reclaimed and recycled, which adds to the cost.
 This expense is passed on to the homeowner as companies have to cover the increased overhead related to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.

 So, how does this impact you?